 The new system was designed to fully achieve the goals listed above.
-In addition to meeting these goals, in the short time since the project was completed, we have achieved noticed measurable results in three key areas:
+In addition to meeting these goals, we have achieved noticed measurable results in three key areas:

-- 1) Decline in yearly tonnage of solid waste collected.
+1) Decline in yearly tonnage of solid waste collected.
 Since implementation of the controlled sites, the collection sites have yielded significantly less actual waste.
 Buckingham County pays per ton to the local landfill for final disposal of the collected waste.
 Measurable declines in the amount of solid waste collected at our dumpsters result in cost savings and benefits for the County and taxpayers.
-Less waste has also been an aesthetical benefit for the community. - 2) Uptake in vehicle license decals / paid tax accounts.
-Because a County decal is required to access the sites, and issuance of decals is dependent on paid personal property taxes, we have achieved a positive correlation and upward trend of paid decals and taxes based on data available from previous years.
+Less waste has also been an aesthetical benefit for the community.

-3) Electronic data availability.
+- 2) Uptake in vehicle license decals / paid tax accounts.
+Because a County decal is required to access the sites, and issuance of decals is dependent on paid personal property taxes, we have achieved a positive correlation and upward trend of paid decals and taxes based on data available from previous years. - 3) Electronic data availability.
 The data gathered at each site is filtered back to a central recording system.
 Key information, such as frequency of usage per day, week, or other time period, is helpful in determining most used sites and busiest days of the week.
 This data that was previously unmeasurable has been invaluable in transportation routing, staffing for maintenance, and planning for forward build out of services at each site.
+Additionally, this has allowed Buckingham to identify abuse of the system or dumping in the wrong location.
+This has been critical for continuing to maintain and make sure that our recycling efforts are being accomplished.

 We are proud of our advances, our capabilities to complete this project in-house, and our growth in the Solid Waste field through use of technology.
 The system allows interconnection of all current electronic devices and allows for future expansion, when necessary.
 Buckingham has received numerous inquiries about the implementation, functionality, and positive results of our new sites as a means to form their own models based on our approach.
+A video has been linked at the top of this submission showing one our sites in operation.